judicial-processes-and-legal-systems

 What is the Oath of Jury Service?

 The Oath of Jury Service is a solemn promise made by jurors before they begin their duties in a trial.
 This oath emphasizes the importance of impartiality, integrity, and dedication to the truth.
 By taking this oath, jurors pledge to evaluate the case fairly, without bias or prejudice.
+While the exact wording varies by jurisdiction, the core commitment remains consistent: to render a true verdict based solely on the evidence presented in court and the law as instructed by the judge.

 The Importance of Jury Service